VarunNair22/PythonCalculator/README.md

 # PythonCalculator
-Let's make a calculator :)
+Let's make a calculator :) in Python 2